-Just recently it has become "de riguer" to pack up in the UK and Ireland, buy a property in Crete then move to the sunnier Mediterranean climate of Greece and its biggest island, Crete.
+Over the past 10 years or so, it has become "de riguer" to pack up in the UK and Ireland, buy a property in Crete and move into a dream location in the sunnier Mediterranean climate of Greece and its biggest island, Crete of course .
 Inspired and encouraged by some of the dedicated TV programmes such as "No Going Back" and "A Place in the Sun", the British and the Irish have relocated in their thousands to warm and welcoming traditions.
 Did they all take good buying advice?

 The reality is that life in Crete is pretty much like it is in the UK.
-Many of us under retirement age have to find work; you have to deal with folks who don't always speak English (although this is becoming more of a rarity now, but should not be expected) and you will also have to deal with the slower pace of life.
-When you're on holiday that isn't a problem, but when you live here, it can become frustrating!
+Many of us under retirement age have to find work; you have to deal with folks who don't always speak English (although this is becoming more of a rarity now, but should not be automatically expected) and you will also have to seriously adjust to the slower pace of life.
+When you're on holiday that isn't a problem, but when you live here, it could become frustrating if you let it!

 The final idiosyncrasy is that for some unknown reason if a property owner has had his property on the market for a say a year or more and no-one has been to look at it, instead of adopting the obvious position and drop the price to glean some interest, he may do just the opposite, citing rising prices as the reason.
 A bizarre fact - but in keeping with the general local people's temperament.